Trust Layer & Stack Boundaries

 Outerfields

-A buyer needs the first technical layer without pretending they are now the engineering team.
+A first technical layer without pretending the client is now the engineering team.

 Complete system